castlabs/django-cas/README.txt

       http://sso.some.edu/cas/).

 Optional settings include:
+    * `CAS_PROXY_CALLBACK`: The URL given to the CAS server in order to initialize a proxy ticket.
+The ticket granting ticket will be sent to this URL.
+The url must be registered in urls.py and handled by django_cas.views.proxy_callback, e.g:
+      (r'^accounts/login/casProxyCallback$', 'django_cas.views.proxy_callback')
     * `CAS_ADMIN_PREFIX`: The URL prefix of the Django administration site.
       If undefined, the CAS middleware will check the view being rendered to see if it lives in `django.contrib.admin.views`.